thephilwells/wdio-cheerio-demo/README.md

 # WebDriverIO + Cheerio = Faster Tests!

-This is a little demo repo I threw together to illustrate how we're using [cheerio](https://cheerio.js.org/) on the New York Times Games team to convert HTML strings into local DOM objects for crawling with WebdriverIO.
+This is a little demo repo I threw together to illustrate how we're using [cheerio](https://cheerio.js.org/) on the New York Times Games team to convert HTML strings into local DOM objects for crawling and asserting.
 We've found pretty significant performance gains using this technique.

 ## Spoiler Alert